funduza/SEP4-Project/README.md

+🧪 Demo Credentials

-To test the project use username: admin and password: admin123
+To test the project, you can use the following demo login credentials:
+	•	Username: admin
+	•	Password: admin123